RULES OF PROCEDURE

 27. Attendance by more than half the members of the Council shall constitute a quorum at physical or virtual meetings.

 28. The date and place of the next meeting shall be determined by the Council.

 DEPUTIES, EXPERTS AND OBSERVERS

-30. A Council member who wishes to be supported by an expert must have the permission of the President or Chairperson of the Meeting in advance; such permission may be granted subject to ratification by the Council at the opening of the meeting.
+30. A Council member who wishes to call on the support of an expert shall request permission from the President or Chairperson of the Meeting in advance; such permission may be granted subject to ratification by the Council at the opening of the meeting.

 32. The Council may invite other observers.

-33. (a) The Council may decide to hold part of a meeting without the presence of experts and observers.
+(a) The Council may decide to hold part of a meeting without experts and observers being present.

 (b) The Council may decide to approve online participation in its physical meetings.